MarginallyClever/Makelangelo-firmware/CONTRIBUTING.md

 We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
+Your new branch should have a highly descriptive name, please.
 2. Write tests for your code.
 3. Write code that passes your tests.
 3. If you've changed APIs, update the documentation.